Uncertainty makes investors nervous. And we have uncertainty now; we’ve had it before, and we’ll have it again.

 Brokerages are required to be members of the SIPC.
 You should still check in the same manner as you would for FDIC or NCUA membership.

 But there are other cases where that isn’t so.
 Those are the real reason we need the institutions.
-Although the total they actually have to pay out on is only a small percentage of cases, the cost to individual investors of not having the protection would be excessive.
+Although the total they must pay out is only a small percentage of cases, the cost to individual investors of not having the protection would be excessive.

 You can always multiply your protection by using multiple banks, credit unions, or brokerages.
 This is more of a conceptual solution than a practical one.
 For banks and credit unions, it is rare that an individual should carry over $250,000 in cash in one ownership type, or even in combined ownership types.
 Do something more productive with the money instead.

-Many brokerages carry insurance in excess of SIPC, and that is worth inquiring about.
+Many brokerages carry insurance more than SIPC, and that is worth inquiring about.
 But even if they do not, it needn’t be a deal breaker.